d-ries/linux-essentials/09_usersandpermissions/01_course.md

 logout
 ```

-Note that to become root (without knowing his password) we can also use the `sudo` command:
+Note that to become root (without knowing his password) we can also use the `sudo su` command:
 ```bash
 student@linux-ess:~$ whoami; pwd
 student